Nebula Standard Software Package

 - Close all Office applications including Outlook.

-- Open Control Panel, then Run Advertised Programs and find MS Office Professional Plus and Click Run.
+- Open Control Panel, then Run Advertised Programs and find MS Office Professional 2010 and Click Run.

 - The installation should begin and will take 15-25 minutes to finish.
 Do not start any Office programs during this time.